-    On December 7, 2019, participants from across the Gulf Islands and adjacent communities came together to learn how to process native black-tail deer from Penelakut knowledge-holders Karen Charlie, Richard Charlie, Stephen Sylvester, Janzen Edwards, and Nicole Edwards.
+For two years now, participants from across the Gulf Islands and adjacent communities came together to learn how to process native black-tail deer from Penelakut knowledge-holders, including Karen Charlie, Richard Charlie, Stephen Sylvester, Ramsey Sylvester, Janzen Edwards, and Nicole Edwards.

-The deer had been taken the day before at the Galiano Conservancy’s Millard Learning Centre, which, like much of the Southern Gulf Islands, has deer in historically unprecedented high densities.
-Workshop participants were led through skinning, de-boning, butchering, grinding, and making sausages from the meat.
-Participants each got to take home some meat for the freezer, and the remaining ‘harvest’ was donated to the Galiano Community Food Program.
+The deer are taken the day before at the Galiano Conservancy’s Millard Learning Centre, which, like much of the Southern Gulf Islands, has deer in historically unprecedented high densities.
+Workshop participants are led through skinning, de-boning, butchering, grinding, canning, and making sausages from the meat.
+Participants get to take home some meat for the freezer.

-The workshop was a huge success, and we look forward to organizing similar programming in the near future.
+The workshops have been a huge success, and we look forward to organizing similar programming in the near future.

-The workshop was organized and made possible by the Galiano Conservancy Association, the Southern Gulf Islands Community Resource Centre; the Galiano Community Food Program; and the Access to Media Education Society.
+The workshops have been organized and made possible by the Galiano Conservancy Association, the Southern Gulf Islands Community Resource Centre, the Galiano Community Food Program, and the Access to Media Education Society, with additional funding from the Gulf Islands Food Co-Op, the Victoria Foundation, and BC Multiculturalism.
 Special thanks to Deblekha Guin and Laurene Stephanyk for the background organizing, and Chris Heffley for the excellent photos and graphic design.